alavkx/poolside/README.md

    - Ensure you have access to the project
    - Check if the issue type is actually "Epic"

-3. **No Available Tickets**
+3. **No Ready Tickets**

-   - All tickets may be assigned or in progress
+   - No tickets with "ready" status found
    - Use `epic-status` command to check ticket statuses
-   - Verify the epic has child tickets
+   - Verify the epic has child tickets with "ready" status

 4. **AI Generation Failures**
    - Check OpenAI API key and billing